Thursday, May 5, 2022

 Photo by @sunnhunt on Instagram

 Griffy Lake is the smallest lake in Bloomington, but that doesn't mean it's any less fun than Monroe Lake or Lake Lemon.
 Offering a quieter alternative for recreation, Griffy is a great place to bring a kayak, canoe, paddleboard, or non-motorized fishing boat.
 Perks of a lake without motorized watercrafts are less water turbulence and increased safety for non-motorized watercraft users.
 Visitors are more than welcome to bring their own boats to launch at the lake's ramp, or guests can rent a paddleboard, canoe, kayak, or rowboat from the Griffy Lake Boathouse.
-Please note: swimming is prohibited.
+To launch a private watercraft at Griffy Lake (motors limited to electric trolling motors only), you need a City of Bloomington launch permit, which can be either a daily launch or an annual launch permit.
+Permits may be purchased at the boathouse during business hours.

 Fishing